 Bond Value Equals the Sum of the Present Value of Future Payments

 A bond pays interest either periodically or, in the case of zero coupon bonds, at maturity.
-Therefore, the value of the bond is equal to the sum of the present value of all future payments.
+Therefore, the value of the bond = the sum of the present value of all future payments — hence, it is the present value of an annuity, which is a series of periodic payments.
 The present value is calculated using the prevailing market interest rate for the term and risk profile of the bond, which may be more or less than the coupon rate.
 For a coupon bond that pays interest periodically, its value can be calculated thus:

 Bond Value = Present Value (PV) of Interest Payments + Present Value of Principal Payment

 Bond Value = PV(1st Payment) + PV(2nd Payment) + ... + PV(Last Payment) + PV(Principal Payment)

 C = coupon, or interest, payment per period